mini retreats

 Each mini-retreat follows a familiar, gentle arc, with subtle variations depending on the monthly theme:

-• Arriving and settling into the body and breath
+• Arriving and settling into the body

 • Sound-supported rest

-• Sound meditation and/or silent meditation
+• Guided sound meditation and/or contemplation

 All elements are invitational.
 You are welcome to lie down, sit, move, or step back at any point.